 - Workshops, local government websites, booklets and ‘how-to’ videos are valuable sources of information for verge gardeners.
 Street verges present challenges that set them apart from other domestic garden zones, including poor soil, depleted nutrients, persistent weeds, higher temperatures and sometimes full shade.
 Many verge gardeners are novices with native plants, and require specific information on soil preparation, local endemic species and where to buy them, and watering needs.

 - The prevalence of native verge gardening has risen dramatically in the last ten years, accompanied by changes in governance, practical knowledge and social norms.
 Stakeholder and social network analysis revealed a surprising diversity of stakeholders and the important role of both ‘top-down’ (government-led) and ‘bottom-up’ (community-led) initiatives in the dissemination of practical knowledge.

 Our research provides a fascinating road map of how a once marginal social-ecological practice can become mainstream.

-We would like to acknowledge that this research took place on Whadjuk Noongar Boodja (Country), metropolitan region of Perth.
+We would like to acknowledge that this research took place in Whadjuk Noongar Boodja (Country), a metropolitan region of Perth.
 We respectfully acknowledge the sovereignty of all of Australia’s first peoples, their ancestors, and Elders, past, present and emerging and that their lands and waters of Australia have never been ceded.